 We record facility-related and contract termination restructuring charges in accordance with ASC Topic 420, Liabilities: Exit or Disposal Cost Obligations.
-Based on our policies for the calculation and payment of severance benefits, we account for employee-related restructuring charges as an ongoing benefit arrangement in accordance with ASC Topic 712, Compensation -

-Nonretirement Postemployment Benefits.
+Based on our policies for the calculation and payment of severance benefits, we account for employee-related restructuring charges as an ongoing benefit arrangement in accordance with ASC Topic 712, Compensation - Nonretirement Postemployment Benefits.
 Prior to January 1, 2019, we recognized facility-related restructuring charges upon exiting all or a portion of a leased facility and meeting cease-use and other requirements.
 The amount of restructuring charges were based on the fair value of the lease obligation for the abandoned space, which included a sublease assumption that could be reasonably obtained.
 Upon adoption of ASC 842 on January 1, 2019, we had facilities restructuring accruals which were reclassified to the right of use asset account.
-We revisit ROU asset value and assess liability based on vacancy and sub-lease in accordance with ASC 842.
+We revisit right of use ("ROU") asset value and assess liability based on vacancy and sub-lease in accordance with ASC Topic 842 Leases ("ASC 842").